About the Project

-The main themes of our research aim to (1) use single cell techniques to identify and validate novel targets for immunotherapy in MPNs (2) identify the molecular drivers of abnormal megakaryocyte development and function (3) identify novel inhibitors of bone marrow fibrosis (4) develop better in vivo and in vitro systems to model myelofibrosis to identify and validate potential targets for therapy.
+The main themes of our research aim to (1) identify the molecular drivers of abnormal megakaryocyte development and function (2) use single cell techniques to identify and validate novel targets for immunotherapy in MPNs (3) identify novel inhibitors of bone marrow fibrosis (4) develop better in vivo and in vitro systems to model myelofibrosis to identify and validate potential targets for therapy.

 I am also interested in the role of platelets in the diagnosis and molecular profiling of cancers, both solid tumours as well as blood cancers, and in the changes to megakaryocyte development and platelet production over human ontogeny.